 African Independent Churches

 The AIC churches in Nigeria today include Church of the Lord Aladura (people of prayer), Christ Apostolic Church, the Celestial Church of Christ, the Eternal Sacred Order of Cherubim & Seraphim Church and the Zionist Church.
 What helped in the growth of these African independent churches was the translation of the Gospel into the local vernacular.
-The Right Reverend Dr Samuel Ajayi Crowther, along with his friend and CMS General Secretary Henry Venn, acknowledged what they called ‘the vernacular principle 'in mission.
-Crowther translated the entire Bible into Yoruba, published in1884.
+The Right Reverend Dr Samuel Ajayi Crowther, along with his friend and CMS General Secretary Henry Venn, acknowledged what they called 'the vernacular principle' in mission.
+Crowther translated the entire Bible into Yoruba, published in 1884.
 The late Dr Lamin Sanneh said, ‘With the use of African languages in Scripture, prayer, worship, and study, Crowther formulated terms for Christianity as an African religion.’

 The indigenous churches over the decades have arguably transformed the religious landscape of Nigeria and were the inspiration for the growth particularly after the Biafran War and towards the end of 20thcentury of the neo-Pentecostal churches in Nigeria, or as they are often called in Nigeria the new generation churches, are sources of resistance and renewal of western orthodox Christianity.
-What is distinct about all the churches in Nigeria, as in much of Africa, is they opted for the charismatic attributes: healing, speaking in tongues, exorcism, prophesying and a particular focus on the spiritual forces.
+What is distinct about all the churches in Nigeria, as in much of Africa, is they opted charismatic attributes: healing, speaking in tongues, exorcism, prophesying and a particular focus on the spiritual forces.
 Hence healing and evil are major characteristics of Christian belief and practice in Nigeria.

 Spiritual healing and the Invisible world in Nigerian Christianity